pythonanywhere/flask-tutorials/tutorial-2.md

     pip3.6 freeze

+Note that because we're not using our virtualenv any more, we need to be specific about the version of Python we want to see the list of installed packages for -- hence the `3.6` at the end of the `pip` command.
 You'll get several pages-worth.
 All very useful when you're just getting started, but we're branching off into more advanced stuff now and taking control of our dependencies :-)   Let's go back into our nice, pared-down, minimal virtualenv: